-My Perfect Weekend with chef Pang Kok Keong
+My Perfect Weekend with Chef Pang Kok Keong

 "I work on Saturdays, so my weekend is just Sundays, which I spend with my family.
 Before the pandemic, we would take short trips to neighbouring countries.

+If I read about any interesting eatery online, we would go and try the food too.

-Depending on where we are, I'll also buy ingredients at the wet market or supermarket as I usually spend the rest of the afternoon testing recipes for Sichuan Alley, Pang's Hakka Noodles, or Facebook Live sessions on the Singapore Home Cooks Facebook page.
+Depending on where we are, I'll also buy ingredients at the wet market or supermarket as I usually spend the rest of the afternoon testing recipes for Sichuan Alley, Pang's Hakka Noodles, or Facebook Live sessions on the Singapore Home Cooks Facebook page (www.facebook.com/singaporehomecooks).

 Whatever I end up cooking becomes our family dinner.